mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 ## Problem statement

-The endpoint which stores the JWKS keys should be public, as the OIDC will access the endpoint available on the JWT token when it is sent by STS API call `AssumeRoleWithWebIdentity`.
+The endpoint which stores the JWKS files should be public, as the IAM OIDC will access the endpoint available on the JWT token when it is sent by STS API call `AssumeRoleWithWebIdentity`.
 You can take a look at the request arriving at the bucket when:
 - Enable the S3 bucket access log
 - Filter the events to access the Bucket on the CloudTrail